Photography

 Back when I was a tutor, I did a quick Google search and found that there was little help offered to anyone who wanted to quickly create simple mathematical images for use in educational material.

-Over the past three years, I've been developing several tools for generating such images.
 All the generators started out as weekend projects as I needed to get something working in time for use in my next tutoring session!

 The range of generators now includes a number line generator, analogue clock face and chronograph generator.